 Place two gliders and two photogate timers on the track as in Figure 1

-If the two gliders have equal mass use equation 3 to determine what the expression for the final velocities will be.
+If the two gliders have equal mass use Equation 3 to determine what the expression for the final velocities will be.
 In this part of the experiment the glider B will start from rest.

-Give glider A some initial velocity and record the initial velocity of glider A as well as the final velocities of each glider.
+Give glider A some initial velocity so that it will collide with glider B and record the initial velocity of glider A as well as the final velocities of each glider.
 Do this three times, record your results and compare to the theoretical prediction.

 3. Two gliders of unequal mass.

-Repeat the previous steps but this time add 4 weights to glider B which will double the mass of glider B. Do this three times, record your results and compare with the theoretical prediction.
+Repeat the previous steps but this time add 4 weights to glider B which will double the mass of glider B. Repeat step 2.3 record your results and compare with the theoretical prediction.

 4. Equal masses not starting from rest